 Over the course of 3 years, Thynk has continued to grow, adding customers across the globe.
 These forward-thinking hotel leaders are now able to simplify and automate sales, operations, and data management in a way that wasn’t possible before, empowering them to do more with less and succeed in an unpredictable market.
 On average, these hoteliers are seeing a return on their investment after just 6 months of using the platform.

 Nils believes that hoteliers deserve the same level of sophistication from their data software that other industries, like finance and real estate, currently enjoy.
-That’s why he, Pascal, and the rest of the team at Thynk continuously strive to build and maintain a platform suited for the needs of the modern world.
+That’s why he, Pascal, and the rest of the team at Thynk continuously strive to build and maintain a platform suited to the needs of the modern world.
 In the future, Nils envisions a world in which no receptionist has to spend 2-3 hours a night manually checking data, and all hoteliers have easy access to the information that matters most.